mickfuzz/phd4/_posts/papers/2023-3-20-Cpaper-game-design-patterns.md

   csl-style: harvard-manchester-metropolitan-university # pre-fill the style
 layout: post
 categories: paper
-title: Using a game design pattern collection to kickstart a community of novice game coders
+title: Using a gameplay design pattern collection to kickstart a community of novice game coders
 ---

 ## Abstract

+Gameplay design patterns are common clusters of game elements that occur in different forms of games.
+They are commonly used by professional game designers as a lingua franca to inspire and explore the game creation.
+However, their potential use by educators to facilitate the teaching of coding as a practice is under-explored.
 In a recent study, I drew on the experience of families playing platformer video games to help kickstart a program of collaborative game coding.

- seed the practices of

-The gameplay design patterns
+I outline ways in which the use of game design patterns can support the development of coding practices by novices.
+I also make observations on how learners can build agency in an evolving community of game makers.
+I end by inviting discussion on how this experience of fostering community-focused digital game making practices may inform wider practice in this area.

 ## Introduction to This Writing